Kyle Tucker Player Props: Astros vs. Marlins

 Kyle Tucker At The Plate

-- In 41.9% of his games this season, Tucker has had at least one RBI.
-He's picked up more than one in 20.5% and driven in three or more of his team's runs in eight contests.
+- Tucker has had an RBI in 49 games this year (41.5%), including 24 multi-RBI outings (20.3%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.